Garre: Socioeconomic

 Following the decline of the Ajuraan state in the mid-seventeenth century and after the scene of many conflicts during the age of Oromo expansion, was gradually becoming stabilized.
-Along that frontier there evolved a number of bilingual trading settlements, coupled with the integrating force of islam, these developments facilitated the creation of regional exchange networks.
+Along that frontier there evolved a number of bilingual trading settlements, coupled with the integrating force of Islam, these developments facilitated the creation of regional exchange networks.
 The most important inland market towns in southern Somalia were Luuq and Baardheere, on the Jubba River; Baydhabo (Baidoa) and Buur Hakaba in the central inter-river plain; and Awdheegle and Afgooye along the lower Shabeelle.
 Since most of these towns were situated in good agricultural country, they were able to supply caravans with foodstuffs and other provisions.
 In this way, the long-distance caravan trade helped stimulate the local market economy.

 Although the inland market centers were small—only the towns along the Shabeelle numbered more than two thousand permanent residents—they were frequented by nomads, farmers, and peddlers from the surrounding districts.
 In essence, they were small "ports of trade" that offered security and a degree of political neutrality to buyers and sellers from a variety of different clans and locales.

 This was essential, since long-distance trade in southern Somalia—as in the north—was segmented.
-Goods originating in the Jubba basin were brought to the towns of Luuq and Baardheere in caravans manned by traders from upcountry clans: Garre, Jerire, and Ajuraan and Borana-Oromo.
+Goods originating in the Jubba basin were brought to the towns of Luuq and Baardheere in caravans manned by traders from upcountry clans: Garre and Ajuraan.
 From the Jubba River towns, Gasar Gudda, Eelay, and Garre traders carried the goods to Baydhabo and Buur Hakaba, to Awdheegle and Afgooye.
-At these points, the inland traders typically handed over their goods to local brokers or to coastal merchants who might venture inland as far as the lower Shabeelle.
-No one Somali group monopolized the whole of the long-distance caravan trade; even the ubiquitous Garre seldom took their caravans beyond the river town of Awdheegle.
+Garre and Elay monopolized the interior route and also controlled caravan transport towards the coast, mostly sent to Marka or Benaadir.